-Consult a personal trainer to get help assessing your strength, power and muscular endurance.
+Training is sport-specific, not one-size-fits-all.
+Your individual training program should reflect the weight and repetition demands of your sport.
+Consult a coach or personal trainer to get help assessing your strength, power and muscular endurance.
 A trainer can also help you set reasonable goals and provide you with a training plan for reaching them.
-Always consult your healthcare provider before beginning a new exercise program.
-Your doctor or other medical provider can assess your general health and tell you if the program is right for you.

 Read more: Sports That Require Muscular Endurance